 Parents Who Love Too Much

-Gives time, attention, and affection to the child and provides for his emotional and physical needs.
-Enmeshes himself in the child's life and sees the child as an extension of (her)himself.
+Gives time, attention, and affection to the child and provides for his/her emotional and physical needs.
+Enmeshes him/herself in the child's life and sees the child as an extension of him/herself.

-Is determined to be the best parent he or she can be, while recognizing that it's impossible to be perfect.
-"Overparents" and overprotects the child in an effort to dispel anxiety over being a "good" parent or to make up for his/her own childhood.
+Is determined to be the best parent s/he can be, while recognizing that it's impossible to be perfect.
+“Overparents” and overprotects the child in an effort to dispel anxiety over being a “good” parent or to make up for his/her own childhood.

-Accepts that the child has strengths and weaknesses. he/she provides a nonjudgmental atmosphere in which self-esteem is fostered.
-U nconcsciously judges the child who can't live up to his/her rigid expectations.
-He/she does for the child, rather than with the child, fearing that the child will fail without her/his help.
+Accepts that the child has strengths and weaknesses.
+S/he provides a nonjudgmental atmosphere in which self-esteem is fostered.
+Unconcsciously judges the child who can't live up to his/her rigid expectations.
+S/he does for the child, rather than with the child, fearing that the child will fail without her/his help.

-Encourages independence and growth while setting appropriate limits, Thus providing a safe environment for the child to explore and promoting his autonomy.
-Discourages the child's independence, seeks to control the child's thoughts, feeling, and actions, and unconsciously wishes to mold the child into the image of his highest expectations of himself.
+Encourages independence and growth while setting appropriate limits, thus providing a safe environment for the child to explore and promoting his autonomy.
+Discourages the child's independence, seeks to control the child's thoughts, feelings, and actions, and unconsciously wishes to mold the child into the image of his/her highest expectations of him/herself.

 Communicates with the child in a direct, open, and honest way, creating an atmosphere of safety and trust.
 Often creates insecurity and mistrust by communicating indirectly with the child, seeking, unconsciously, to manipulate or control.